 How do you find such topics?
-The is one free resource you can use to guestimate the search volume generated by various keywords within a topic.
+The is one resource you can use to guestimate the search volume generated by various keywords within a topic.
 Simply type in any word relevant to the niche you are contemplating and hit enter or click the relevant button to generate results.
 The results will show you various attributes, including monthly local and global search volume for various relevant keywords.

 Remember that what you will see is only Google’s data.
 I usually multiply the search demand by 3 to account for the other two big engines Bing and Yahoo, as well as the several other smaller ones in the online space.

 To get a sense for the supply, or number of competitors, take a few of the keywords obtained from the exercise above and plug them into the Google search bar in “brackets”.
 The number of results you see on the top left is the number of websites on the internet competing for that keyword / key phrase.
 Do a simple ratio of keyword supply and demand and you will be able to rank keywords and topics in order of most favorable to least.

 Many go wrong right about when they have found a topic with a high demand to supply ratio.
 Why?
 Because they feel this is the be-all end-all of the prep work.
 However, this is just the beginning of your research stages.
 I highly recommend researching this topic further to see whether actual demand for products and services pertaining to your topic exist.